-If you are taking part in the special arrangements, UKVI have confirmed that you will be able to travel whilst you are waiting for your appointment.
-You should print your emails from the Immigration Compliance Team which confirm that your appointment details and carry them in your hand luggage to show the Border Force Officer, if requested, when you return to the UK.
+UKVI have confirmed that you will be able to travel whilst you are waiting for your appointment.
+You should print confirmation of your appointment details and carry them in your hand luggage to show the Border Force Officer, if requested, when you return to the UK.
 We recommend that you wait until you have the confirmed appointment email before you travel.